Michael Collins departed Dublin on August 20, 1922, beginning what would become his fateful final hours alive

 The driver was Private Michael Smith Corry and the reserve driver was M. Quinn.

-The military detail was far too small for the protection of the Free State Commander-in-Chief, especially as they would be travelling through some of the most active anti-Treaty areas of south Cork.
+The military detail was far too small for the protection of the Free State Commander-in-Chief, especially as they would be traveling through some of the most active anti-Treaty areas of south Cork.

 Later Dalton said: “it was a very large wound, an open wound in the back of the head …and it was difficult for me to get a First-Field-Aid bandage to cover it, you know when I was binding it up.
 It was quite obvious to me, with the experience I had of a ricochet bullet, it could only have been a ricochet or a dum-dum.”